 - Hydration– Most of us are severely dehydrated and may not even notice.
 Tea is a great way to stay hydrated and keep your body operating as it should.

-- Digestion– Because teas can aid in digestion, it helps your body to natural eliminate toxins as it is designed to do.
+- Digestion– Because teas can aid in digestion, it helps your body to naturally eliminate toxins as it is designed to do.

 - Increased Energy– There is a small amount of caffeine in many teas that gives the body a natural boost without the harsh buzz and subsequent dive of other caffeinated beverages.